There’s A Right Way to Measure Page Speed

 Although there may be more in the future, these four metrics are the most insightful way to measure a user’s general experience of a website.
 Low scores indicate a subpar experience, while higher scores indicate a seamless browsing experience.
 The better a website scores, the higher it will rank within Google’s search results, leading to more search impressions.
 The greater the impressions, the more visitors it could receive, and the increase in visitors means more traffic that’s able to convert to sales.

 It is important to know that Core Web Vitals cannot be assessed immediately.
 It takes time and repeated measurement before aberrant results regulate, and the sample size is large enough to have a true picture of performance.
+This can be frustrating when launching a new site, as it takes time to get a true picture of performance.
 While Corra recommends Core Web Vitals as a fantastic way to measure website performance, it is not a panacea, and in certain cases, other metrics and measurement tools may be needed.

 Contact Corra Today